Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Right Turn at End of Lane on day two of the La Coruña Arm of the English WayRight Turn at End of Lane

 In a few meters turn left to walk through Hospital and by this lovely historic hórreo.
 Just after the hórreo, about 1/4 kilometers after the turn is the brand-new private Albergue de San Lorenzo de Bruma.
-This wonderful modern-looking place has 22 bunk beds and four private rooms.
+This wonderful and modern place has 22 bunk beds and four private rooms.

 Horreo and Entering Hospital de Bruma on day two of the La Coruña Arm of the English WayHórreo and Entering Hospital de Bruma